NathanWorkman/seeker/README.md

 [![Build Status](https://travis-ci.org/NathanWorkman/seeker.svg?branch=master)](https://travis-ci.org/NathanWorkman/seeker)

 ## What is Seeker?
 Seeker is just another job board aggregator.
-Let Seeker do the leg work for you.
 Check multiple job boards for positions you might be interested in and organize them all in one convenient location.

-Currently, the search terms are hard coded to remote django and remote python positions - you'll need to manually update these for now.

-To change the search terms edit the query inside each spider.

 ## Setup